CI Sharing Balance

 What's different about shared balance in Contact Improv?

 Waltzing, for example, fosters elegant connection through shared balance, in a clearly delineated form.
 Shared balance is essential in many other practices, not only other forms of dance but also sports, martial arts, and even some meditative arts.
-Exploration of balance-sharing dynamics is more directly the focus of CI than it is in most practices, however.
+I feel that exploration of balance-sharing dynamics is a more thorough and wider ranging focus in CI than it is in most practices, however.

 Balance Sharing Principles